Quickstart: Create an Azure Search service in the portal

 - No consecutive dashes ("--") anywhere

 As an Azure service, Azure Search can be hosted in datacenters around the world.
-Prices can differ by geography.
+The list of supported regions can be found in the pricing page.

-If you are indexing content located in an Azure service (Azure storage, Azure Cosmos DB, Azure SQL Database), create your Azure Search service in the same region as your data to avoid bandwidth charges.
-There are no charges for outbound data when services are in the same region.
+You can minimize or avoid bandwidth charges by choosing the same location for multiple services.
+For example, if you are indexing data provided by another Azure service (Azure storage, Azure Cosmos DB, Azure SQL Database), creating your Azure Search service in the same region avoids bandwidth charges (there are no charges for outbound data when services are in the same region).

 Azure Search is currently offered in multiple pricing tiers: Free, Basic, or Standard.
 Each tier has its own capacity and limits.
 See Choose a pricing tier or SKU for guidance.